abuqiqi/DVFS/README.md

 ## Requirements

 This project was done on a Windows 11 system, using an NVIDIA GeForce GTX 1660 Ti GPU.
-The necessary dependencies are specified here.
+Necessary dependencies are specified here.

 ```shell
 # Create a virtual environment